Jungian Analyst and Consultant Psychiatrist in Psychotherapy

 For clinicians, she has training in supervision, and many years experience in participating and facilitating Balint Style Groups for reflection on professional practice.

 Since moving to New Zealand she worked in the DHB in a variety of psychiatric specialties before moving into private practice.
 This move has allowed her to focus on providing talking / psychological therapies as a preferred modality of treatment for mental health.
-As well a previous training in psychodynamic psychotherapy, she is now an Accredited Practitioner in EMDR, and a Candidate in Jungian Analysis.
+As well a previous training in psychodynamic psychotherapy, she is now an Accredited Practitioner in EMDR, and a Jungian Analyst.

 Her private practice focuses on psychological treatments and she has an interest at working at some depth in analysis of more than once weekly sessions.
 The therapeutic exploration can include working with dreams, metaphor, sandplay and images.